Throw Out Your Ruler

 "So, Diane, tell me - is Ellen in your top three?"

-Ellen, a seventh grader, was a new transfer student.
-She'd come from the prestigious preparatory division of a big-city conservatory.
+Ellen was a new transfer student.
+She'd previously studied piano at a prestigious big-city conservatory.
 (Her parents had told me that in their first phone call.)
 She'd only been with me a few months.
-Her dad, a stock broker, was anxious to know how she compared to my other students.
+Her father was anxious to know how she compared to my other students.

 "Hmm...to be honest, I wouldn't know how to answer that question," I replied honestly.
 "I don't think about my students in that way."

 "I'm sorry, but I can't do that.
 Each student has their own strengths and challenges.
 I don't compare them in that way.
-It's like comparing apples and oranges.
 They aren't things I can compare.
-Each student is a different person with their own unique traits.."
+Each student is a different person with their own unique traits."

 "But, if you WERE to compare them," he persisted, "Where would Ellen be?
 Is she one of the best?"

 "I don't compare them.
 And I won't."